 All the modules or regions of the brain are interconnected, trillions of axions spread of from one locale to the other, sending and receiving information.
 Networks do not exist in tidy corners of the brain, solely dedicated for specific functions.
 Our expanding concepts (logic) impact the feelings and the feelings impact our concepts.
 Learning is circular and preferably cumulative.
 When I define a feeling effect erupting from being cut-off on a busy highway with “impatience,” rather than anger, I am more likely to avoid unnecessary conflicts, soothe my system, and get to where I am going without an escalating conflict with another emotionally immature driver.
 This is the foundation of emotional health and the beginnings of emotional intelligence.

-Another essential part of emotional intelligence is harnessing feeling affects to achieve goals.
-Recognizing the emotional pushes and shoves allows for conscious direction of those passions.
+An essential ingredient of emotional intelligence is harnessing feeling affects to motivate goal achievement.
+Recognizing emotional pushes and shoves allows for conscious directing of passions (see Passionate Purpose).
 We succeed in life and relationships by constructively adapting to environmental triggers.
 Life is dynamic and we must respond—either blindly or intelligently.

 The strategies we employ to navigate life are many and diverse.
-We can’t rely on a single method for psychological health.
-The hallmark of emotional health is flexibility; and the availability of many strategies is essential.
-Intentionally following strategies requires emotional strength, keeping focus on more adaptive goals.
-Without sufficient connection with emotions tied to the cooler logic, situation can send us spinning in wrong directions—emotionally hijacked, leaning on immediate goals of protection instead of growth.
-When we live right (attention on futures), we improve the feeling experience, developing a more integrated approach with complex and reality-based appraisals of experience.
+We can’t rely on a single technique for psychological wellness.
+The hallmark of emotional health is flexibility; and the availability of many strategies is essential (see Three Emotional Regulation Techniques).
+Intentionally using new strategies requires self-regulation to keep focus on more adaptive goals.
+Without sufficient connection between hot emotions and cooler logic, situations send us spinning in wrong directions—emotionally hijacked, leaning on immediate goals of protection instead of growth.
+When we live right, giving attention to the future and present, we improve the feeling experience, developing an integrated approach with complex and reality-based appraisals.
 Emotion and logic collide in the moment, impacting action.
 We perform best when our information systems operate in tandem.

-Regular reliance on healthy strategies boosts emotional intelligence; but when life derails strategies morph into maladaptive protections, fracturing healthy cooperation between the ‘reasonable’ and ‘emotional’ minds.
-When living in despair, constantly threatened by experience, we adapt, acting out of fear and not from the ‘wise mind’ of whole-body intelligence.
+Regular reliance on healthy strategies boosts emotional intelligence; but when life derails and strategies morph into maladaptive protections, fracturing healthy cooperation between the ‘reasonable’ and ‘emotional’ minds, we need planned escapes and supportive others.
+When living in despair, constantly threatens, we adapt, acting out of fear and not from the ‘wise mind’ of whole-body intelligence.

 We must be flexible.
 In some situations, one or more of the strategies may be maladaptive.
 Some methods of employing a strategy are misguided and harmful.
 We may deflect attention when we should be reflecting.
 We may reinterpret situations with faulty (more amicable) information when we should face the brunt of a harsh reality.
 The strategies are simply tools developed to cope, we become adept with practice, by pulling the right strategy from growing tool box of options, using the best method, at the appropriate time and in a skilled manner.